 We considered three main categories to determine the best motorcycle insurance provider in Arkansas.
 The best motorcycle insurance providers stand out from other insurers in these ways:

-- Affordability: The price a typical consumer might expect to pay for coverage
+- Affordability: the price a typical consumer might expect to pay for coverage.

-- Coverage options: How the included coverage and extra features offered by one company stack up against others
+- Coverage options: how the included coverage and extra features offered by one company stack up against others.

-- Customer service: Does the insurer have a reputation for meeting its customers' needs?
+- Customer service: does the insurer have a reputation for meeting its customers' needs?

 Policies should fit into your budget and be affordable enough for you to consider extra protection if you need it.
 However, a company's standard policies ought to provide enough coverage without requiring you to spend lots of additional money on upgrades.
 Finally, a company should demonstrate the ability to deliver on its obligations.

-Affordability: Comparing motorcycle prices in Arkansas
+Affordability: comparing motorcycle prices in Arkansas

 The price of an insurance premium can be the sole determining factor for many people shopping for motorcycle insurance.
 We compiled rate information for addresses across Arkansas to calculate the cost of coverage in the state.

-Instead of searching for the absolute cheapest rates, it's a good idea to buy enough coverage to protect your financial assets if you were involved in a serious accident.
+Instead of searching for the absolute cheapest rates, it's a good idea to buy enough coverage to protect your financial assets if you are involved in a serious accident.
 Just make sure it fits within your budget.
 The following table shows the amount of motorcycle insurance we used to request our quotes.

 - Bodily injury liability coverage: $100,000 per person/$300,000 per accident